10 Best 4K Vlogging Cameras for YouTube in 2022

 These features make the Z6 be classified as an all-purpose FX-format camera with high ISO performance.

 The Nikon Z6 uses a hybrid autofocusing system that provides 273 AF points.
 It also has Face Detection AF that works well in Wide AF selection mode in still shooting.
 Face Recognition and Tracking in video works excellently, making this camera an excellent choice for self-composed video recording.

-To be honest, you can use this camera for podcasting as well.
+To be honest, you can use this camera for podcasting and will see amazing results!

 Low light performance in shooting videos and taking photos is excellent.
 Hence, it is considered one of the best low light full-frame video cameras to date in terms of video or photo quality.